marmelab/react-admin/docs/Authentication.md

 ## Login Configuration

-Once an admin has an `authProvider`, react-admin enables a new page on the `/login` route, which displays a login form asking for username and password.
+Once an admin has an `authProvider`, react-admin enables a new page on the `/login` route, which displays a login form asking for a username and password.

 ![Default Login Form](./img/login-form.png)